beltoforion/openai-ghostwriter/README.md

 # openai-ghostwriter

 A python script for fully automatically creating web articles with images.
-The scipt uses OpenAI's GPT-3 as a content creator.
+The scipt uses OpenAI's GPT-3 as a content creator. it will first send a request to create a table of contents in a specified xml format and it will then iterate over the table of content and request GPT-3 to write a specific chapter.
+For some chapters it will ask GPT-3 to create a prompt that describes an image related to the article.
+This prompt is then used to generate images.

 ## Usage